Ujjal-ENG/AllSimpleReactProjects/assignment-task-ovigo/server/README.md

 ## Conclusion

 This project backend server provides a robust API for managing users, hotels, and bookings.
-It leverages Node.js, Express.js, MongoDB, and JWT deliver the required functionalities.
+It leverages Node.js, Express.js, MongoDB, and JWT to deliver the required functionalities.

 For more detailed information about the code and routes, please refer to the source code files.